Choosing the Right DevOps Stack in 2023: A Guide for Startups

 July 13, 2023 · 8 min read

 To embark on the journey of choosing the right DevOps stack, it's essential to understand what a DevOps stack is and its significance in the software development lifecycle.
 A DevOps stack encompasses a collection of tools and technologies that enable teams to collaborate, automate, and streamline their development workflows.
-It typically includes components such as infrastructure as code, CI/CD and deployment tools, containerization platforms, secret management, and monitoring and observability.
+It typically includes components such as infrastructure as code, CI/CD and deployment tools, containerization platforms, secret management, and monitoring and observability, often incorporating Azure as a cloud provider.
 By integrating these components seamlessly, a well-constructed DevOps stack fosters efficient collaboration and automation, leading to faster and more reliable software delivery.

 But how do you select those tools, and what should you consider?
 That's what we're going to look at now.